blakep7/Open-Horizon-Actions-Documentation/README.md

 ### Inputs

-This workflow has the following inputs\...
+This workflow has the following inputs...

 -   `AGBOT_VERSION` - String - The version of the Agbot image and
     packages.